 However, if you are sourcing from a limited number of sellers, with no backup options, a buyer will rightfully consider that a significant operational risk.
 Depending on your industry and the product, the disruption from losing a supplier may be very costly or even fatal.
 You should avoid being blindsided by an inquiry from a potential buyer.
 If you leave an impression that you never considered the issue, at the very least, the potential buyer will rightfully believe that there may be other important risks you never considered.
 Worse, the buyer may decide that the risk is too great and move on.

 Instead, make a cost benefit analysis and address the issue to the extent that is optimal to do so.
-In some cases, there might little you can do.
+In some cases, there might be little you can do.
 However, it may be possible to address the issue by doing some research and making some contingency planning and/or contracting.

 Upside Potential / Vision

-Most people that are at least a few years removed from the business school, or have never went to a business school, understand that efficient markets – with rare exceptions – are not a norm.
+Most people that are at least a few years removed from the business school, or never went to a business school, understand that efficient markets – with rare exceptions – are not a norm.
 Therefore, I am most certainly not arguing that a business will always fetch the right price because the buyers in a market will bid up the price to a predetermined “correct amount”.

 Other things being equal, if one is to choose between the two businesses with the same sale prices and the same cash flows, it is more advantageous to buy a not-so-well run business than an efficiently run business with great employees that dominates in its market.